ohonesix/XRPL-Discord-Bot/README.md

 ## Secrets

-Are all saved in /src/settings.ts (although ideally you shouldn't be checking these in to your repo, better to set them as environment variables)
+Are all saved in /src/settings.ts (although ideally you shouldn't be checking these in to your repo, better to set them as environment variables).

 ## Adding to your Discord